United Arab Emirates Presidential Guard: Afghanistan

 The UAE-PG participated in the War in Afghanistan in support to the coalition efforts against the Taliban.
 Their role has mostly been active in the delivery of humanitarian aid as well as supporting the development of basic community infrastructure in Afghanistan.

 2015 Yemeni Civil War

 The Presidential Guard has played a role in the Yemeni Civil War in the support of the government of President Abdrabbuh Mansur Hadi.

 Organization

 The UAE PG has the UAE Special Operations Command under its control.
 It also has the Special Mission Unit.

 Headquarters

 The guard headquarters is located in Abu Dhabi, the capital of the United Arab Emirates.
 The building consists of a basement, a ground floor and three upper levels.
-It has a length of about 31,000 square meters.
+It has an area of about 31,000 square meters.

 Training

 Training of UAE-PG personnel is provided under the USMC's UAE Marine Corps Training Mission - United Arab Emirates (UAE MCTM - UAE) unit.